froggestspirit/SDATTool/README.md

 To build with different sets of files (new files, or removing files for example), the FileBlock.json and InfoBlock.json should be modified appropriately.

+New in version 1.4.1:

+      -Add build folder capabilities
+      -Only build files if they're needed, or the source is more recently modified -replace os with pathlib

 New in version 1.4.0: